 DAISI is committed to self improvement and quality assurance.
 To this end, DAISI adopts ACFID’s PEML guidance tool when it comes to appraisal of its projects and activities.
 The four tenants of this appraisal tool are: Planning, Evaluation Monitoring and Learning.
 DAISI’s policies on self improvement and quality assurance are listed below.

-- DAISI member and volunteers must commit to monitoring, auditing and reporting the outcomes of all activities they engage in.
+- DAISI members and volunteers must commit to monitoring, auditing and reporting the outcomes of all activities they engage in.

-- How this information will be collected and by whom and these processes should be adequately resourced with time, people and funds.
+- How this information will be collected and by whom and the processes should be adequately resourced with time, people and funds.

 - All volunteer trips to the South Pacific must be well planned, with clear written objectives agreed between members and partners/stakeholders and measurable outcome factors.

 - All members and volunteers must Evaluate and Monitor the efficacy of projects conducted, against the measurable outcome factors identified prior to the trip

 - Team leaders of DAISI volunteer trips to the South Pacific must ensure that all volunteers attend briefing sessions prior to trips and debriefing sessions after their volunteer trip, and completion of feedback forms by all volunteers.